TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 #### Elastic Block Store Volumes

 You can attach as many of these as you like.
 The AWS SLA guarantess atleast 99.999% availability, but even if the drive does fail, the data has already been duplicated and is revived asap.
 There are four EBS volumes, two using solid state drive (SSDs) and two using the older spinning hard drives (HDDs).
 An IOPS means input/output operations per second.

+* The EBS Root Volumes are where the OS is stored
+* By default, the root EBS volume is deleted on termination
+* EBS Root Volumes of your Default AMIs cannot be encrypted.
+The additional volumes can be though

 ### EBS-Provisioned IOPS SSD - For applications requireing intense rates of I/O operations | 32k IOPS/vol |  500MB/s max throughput/vol
 ### EBS General-Purpose SSD - For general purpose applications and cheaper than the above | 10k IOPS/vol | 160 MB/s throughput/vol